MicrosoftDocs/power-automate-docs/articles/desktop-flows/hosted-machine-groups.md

     - Determine if you want to reuse a Windows session in unattended mode.

-    - Define the committed number of bots you want to assign to this group.
+    - Define the committed number of bots you want to assign to this group..

     - Define the maximum number of bots you want to assign to this group.